Green Flowered Columbine

-I bought my ‘Chocolate Soldier’ Columbine from Lowe’s in the spring of 2012.
+I brought my ‘Chocolate Soldier’ Columbine home from Lowe’s in the spring of 2012.
 I was kind of shocked when it flowered because I was expecting something MUCH larger.
-The leaves are kind of a blueish-green.
+The leaves are kind of blueish-green.
 The whole plant is kind of a miniature Aquilegia.
 These would be great in mass plantings under light shade or filtered shade.
 I really liked this plant, but I left it behind when I moved back to Missouri.

 Common Name: Columbine

 Type: Herbaceous perennial